esond/GroceryCo/README.md

   - NUnit 3.4.1 for unit testing (http://www.nunit.org/)
   - Json.NET for serialization (http://www.newtonsoft.com/json)

 The above packages are all available on NuGet.
+All projects in this application employ version 4.6.1 of the .NET framework.

 I also used a code snippet from a stackoverflow answer to generate tabular text on reciepts. http://stackoverflow.com/a/19353995/1672990